 4. Fighting mental health stigma by changing norms

 Another way to do that is to train dedicated employees to assist colleagues in need and become advocates for mental health and wellness services.
-Since some workers may feel more comfortable reaching out to a colleague than a mental health provider, these internal advocates can provide a bridge between employees and mental health care.
+Since some employees may feel more comfortable reaching out to a colleague than a mental health provider, these internal advocates can provide a bridge between employees and mental health care.

 5. Nurturing social support through teamwork